-I. The application site lies within the township of Drumguish, by Kingussie, adjacent to the crossroads of the Feshieway path (core path LBS 83 Badenoch Way) and the public road.
+2. The application site lies within the township of Drumguish, by Kingussie, adjacent to the crossroads of the Feshieway path (core path LBS 83 Badenoch Way) and the public road.
 It comprises an area of grassland (formerly garden ground but now to be used for agriculture) associated with a cottage known as 'Ashfield.'
 The cottage and some surrounding agricultural land extending to 2.8ha, within 3 paddocks, has recently been designated as a croft holding (Crofters Commission - ref. no. 441/0054).
 A number of residential properties are located nearby, mainly to the immediate northwest; while farmland and woodland make up the remainder of its setting.

-Fig. 2 - Application Site (between neighbouring house and shed)
+Fig. 2 - Application Site (between neighbouring house and barn)

-2. Planning permission is sought to erect an agricultural shed on the site, to the south east of the cottage, parallel with the roadside, adjacent to the existing barn.
-The shed would be of a steel portal frame construction and finished in sheet metal cladding (colured green - to be agreed), fibre cement roofing and with rough sawn timber cladding on the roadside elevation - as per amendments agreed with the applicant.
-Following on from discussions, several other amendments have been made, reducing the height from 9.0m to 5.5m, the length from 16.0m (NW to SE) to 14.0m and its width from 9.0m to 8.0m.
-Replacement tree planting would be undertaken between the shed, the roadside and the neighbouring house (4.0m separation distance).
+3. Planning permission is sought to erect an agricultural shed on the site, to the south east of the cottage.
+The proposed shed has been relocated to move it further back into the curtilage of the site, away from its previously proposed position by the dyke.
+The shed would continue be of a steel portal frame construction and finished in sheet metal cladding on its walls and roof (colured green - to be agreed), fibre cement roofing was previously proposed.
+The only exception to this is the roadside and rear elevation which would be treated with larch timber cladding - as per amendments.
+Following on from further discussions, several other amendments have been made, reducing the height from 5.5m to 4.4m (from 9.0m originally), the length from 16.0m (NW to SE) to 12.0m and its width from 8.0m to 7.0m (initially 9.0m).
+For clarity, amendments put forward by the applicant propose to move the building back, dimensions of 12m (L) x 7.0m (W) and 4.4m (H).
+Replacement tree planting would be undertaken between the shed, the roadside and the neighbouring house.
+See APPENDIX 2 - Superseded Elevations and Location Plan

-Fig. 3 & 4 - Site Layout and Shed Elevations
+Fig. 3 & 4 - AMENDED Site Layout and Shed Elevations